cloudblog004/fantasticfoodies/content/en/posts/3482-easiest-way-to-make-quick-crock-pot-chicken-curry.md

 - "Add everything but the peas in your cockpot"
 - "On high for 6 hours, low for 8-10 hours.
 Depending on crockpot."
 - "Add peas the last 5-10 minutes"
-- "Serve over rice &amp; enjoy."
+- "Serve over rice & enjoy."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe